-A group is any logical grouping of users that satisfies your business need, such as a department or project team.
+A group is any logical grouping of users that satisfies your business needs, such as a department or project team.
 A user can belong to more than one group.

-Folder sharing always defaults to a sub-folder.
-For example, if you define a folder and share that folder with users A and B, when you create a sub-folder within this folder, users A and B will automatically have access to this sub-folder.
+By default, folder permissions are inherited by all sub-folders.
+For example, if you define a folder and share that folder with users A and B when you create a sub-folder within this folder, users A and B will automatically have access to this sub-folder.
 There is no need for you to explicitly share the sub-folder with users A and B.

 Consider a folder Sales under the Shared folder of your file server.
 The Sales folder has been shared with users A and B. You now create two sub-folders Accounts and Collateral directly under the Sales folder.
 By the rules of inheritance, users A and B will have access to Accounts and Collateral.

 Let’s assume you do not want user B to have access to the Accounts sub-folder.
-You can remove user B from having access the Account sub-folder.
+You can remove user B from having access to the Accounts sub-folder.
 We refer to this as Exclusion.
 In the Folder Permissions Report, there will be a None record for the Exclusion.

 When user B logs in, B will see Sales and Collateral folders but not Accounting.
-However, user A will see all 3 folders Sales, Collateral and Accounting.
+However, user A will see all three folders Sales, Collateral, and Accounting.

 Alternatively, if the Accounts folder is a very sensitive folder and you want to make sure that when a new user is added to the Sales folder that they don't automatically get access to the Accounts folder, then you can disable folder inheritance for the Accounts folder.